-To become an IAABC Certified or Accredited member, you must complete an application and submit it to the Application Review Committee.
-This volunteer committee of qualified professionals will score your work according to a rubric.
-If you pass, the committee will welcome you to our selected group of animal behavior professionals.
+To become an IAABC Certified, Accredited, or Affiliate member, you must complete an application which is submitted to the Application Review Committee.
+This volunteer committee of qualified professionals will score your work according to specific scoring rubrics.

 The IAABC offers multiple levels of assessment.
 By doing so, we honor the hard work and dedication our members devote to excellence in the field, while still delineating between levels of experience and expertise.

 You do not need to be certified to join the IAABC.
-We offer the Supporting membership to welcome all professionals, regardless of where they are in their education and experience, without any exam required.
+All members join as Supporting members.
+We welcome all professionals, regardless of where they are in their education and experience, without any exam required.

 - Certified Dog Behavior Consultant (CDBC)